Fei Xu: Research

+Xu's lab has also published research on early inductive learning mechanisms.
+They found that 6-, 8-, and 11-month-old infants have a rudimentary understanding of probability, and they can use this understanding to make inferences about the physical and psychological world.
+When an infant is shown an experimenter (with her eyes closed) randomly picking 4 red and 1 white ping-pong balls from a box, infants infer that the box must contain a majority of red ping-pong balls and a minority of white ping-pong balls.

+Taking an interdisciplinary, cognitive science approach to the study of learning and development, Xu and her collaborators have developed computational models – Bayesian probabilistic models – on word learning, object perception, preference attribution, question-asking, infants' surprise, and hypothesis generation.

 Beginning in the 2010s, Xu advocated for a new approach to the study of cognitive development, namely rational constructivism.
-She argued that human infants begin life with a set of proto-conceptual primitives such as object, number, and agent, and as young learners acquire language.
-These initial representations are transformed into a format that is compatible with language and propositional thought.
+She argued that human infants begin life with a set of proto-conceptual primitives such as object, number, and agent, and as young learners acquire language, these initial representations are transformed into a format that is compatible with language and propositional thought.
 She suggested that three types of learning mechanisms explain both belief revision and genuine conceptual change: (1) Language and symbol learning; (2) Bayesian inductive learning; and (3) Constructive thinking.
 She also suggests that infants and young children are active learners, and cognitive agency is part and parcel of development.
 In addition, she has explored the implications of rational constructivism for philosophy of mind and epistemology.